 Episode 1 – Ford and Bernard discussing how they’ve slipped evolutions noose.

 Bernard to Ford: “I suppose self-delusion is a gift of natural selection.”
 This is commenting on the ability of homo-sapiens to maintain delusions of grandeur.
 The idea of the ‘mistake’ being what created human life as we know it, and that we have convinced ourselves as a species that our creation had a unique aspect, that we, separate from other mammals were born with a purpose, a meaning.
-Inherently, all human beings go about their lives from anthropocentric point of view, without ever stopping to question why that is their default setting.
-[Anthropocentic/ Annthropocentrism is the belief that the world is human-centric; declaring that human beings are the superior species and that all else is less-than.]
+Inherently, all human beings go about their lives from an anthropocentric point of view, without ever stopping to question why that is their default setting.
+[Anthropocentic/ Annthropocentrism is the belief that the world is human-centric; believing that human beings are the superior species and that all others are less-than.]
 Right now in 2019 there is the budding beginning of the potential to breakdown the worldwide accepted anthropocentric standpoint.
 For centuries we have delusionally deemed ourselves above mammals and any living thing that isn’t human – and now the ehtics of this are being questioned.
 In the words of Jane Goodall “Here we are, the most ‘clever’ species ever to have lived.
 How is it that we can destroy the only planet we have.”

 Episode 5 – Ford tells ‘old Bill’ one of the first hosts, this tale:

 Ford: “Want to know the saddest thing I ever saw?
 When I was a boy my brother and I wanted a dog.
 So, our father took in an old greyhound.
-A greyhound is a racing dog, it spends it like running in circles, chasing a bit of felt made up like a rabbit.
+A greyhound is a racing dog, it spends it life running in circles, chasing a bit of felt made up like a rabbit.
 One day we took it to the park, my dad had warned us how fast that dog was but, we couldn’t resist.
 So, my brother took off the leash, and in that instance, the dog spotted a cat.
 I imagine it must have looked just like that piece of felt.
 He ran, I never saw a thing as beautiful, as that old dog.
 Running.
 Until at last, he finally caught it.
 And to the horror of everyone, he killed that little cat.
 Tore it to pieces.
 Then he just sat there.
 Confused.
 That dog had spent his whole life, trying to catch that… thing.
 Now it had no idea what to do.”.

 Check out the full scene here: